vasanthkumar18/OOPS_Lab/README.md

 **Why am I sharing this library?**<br/>
 Just so that your learning path becomes a bit smoother.
 Knowledge hidden inside my head or codes in a private code-library will be useless when I am dead, so it's better to share those among people before I die.
-Also, Thanks to the CSE department for challening and beautiful questions.<br/>
+Also, Thanks to the CSE department for challenging and beautiful questions.<br/>
 **Also, you can make me happy just by giving a star to the repository.**

 I believe that my coding style is pretty clean and readable, add pull requests if there are any changes. <br/>